 This was the case with the payment controllers, they functioned well in our lab.
 However, when we were woken up by the shouts of angry customers, we did some troubleshooting on the devices.
-In our lab, we have close to an ideal electrical environment, and at sites, it is common to have a noisy power network.
+In our lab, we have close to an ideal electrical environment, and at sites, it is to have a noisy power network.
 This can be electrical noises coupled from other equipment or improper grounding on the building itself.
-Once our controllers were deployed, this noise was channeled through a lesser grade power supply, through a voltage trace on the PCB that runs between the traces connecting the crystal to the RTC, and into the RTC clocking signal.
+Once our controllers were deployed, this noise was channeled through a lesser grade power supply, through a voltage trace on the Printed Boards that runs between the traces connecting the crystal to the RTC, and into the RTC clocking signal.
 This signal is typically a square wave that oscillates at 32.768 kHz, and a disruption to it will skew the accuracy of the RTC, which is exactly what we saw.

 You wouldn’t want to go through manual rework for hundreds of PCBs.